Algorithmic bias: Definitions

-Algorithms are difficult to define, but may be generally understood as lists of instructions that determine how programs read, collect, process, and analyze data to generate output.
+Algorithms are difficult to define, but may be generally understood as lists of instructions that determine how programs read, collect, process, and analyze data to generate a usable output.
 For a rigorous technical introduction, see Algorithms.
-Advances in computer hardware have led to an increased ability to process, store and transmit data.
-This has in turn boosted the design and adoption of technologies such as machine learning and artificial intelligence.
+Advances in computer hardware and software have led to an increased capability to process, store and transmit data.
+This has in turn made the design and adoption of technologies such as machine learning and artificial intelligence technically and commercially feasible.
 By analyzing and processing data, algorithms are the backbone of search engines, social media websites, recommendation engines, online retail, online advertising, and more.

 Contemporary social scientists are concerned with algorithmic processes embedded into hardware and software applications because of their political and social impact, and question the underlying assumptions of an algorithm's neutrality.
 The term algorithmic bias describes systematic and repeatable errors that create unfair outcomes, such as privileging one arbitrary group of users over others.
 For example, a credit score algorithm may deny a loan without being unfair, if it is consistently weighing relevant financial criteria.
 If the algorithm recommends loans to one group of users, but denies loans to another set of nearly identical users based on unrelated criteria, and if this behavior can be repeated across multiple occurrences, an algorithm can be described as biased.
 This bias may be intentional or unintentional (for example, it can come from biased data obtained from a worker that previously did the job the algorithm is going to do from now on).